Integrations

 The Injection Principle

-Where you inject the reasoning scaffold matters as much as what you inject.
+Where you inject matters as much as what you inject.

 1. Inject BEFORE the task, not after.
-The scaffold must be the first structured content the model processes.
+The injection must be the first structured content the model processes.
 LLMs attend most strongly to content at the beginning of context.

 3. Keep the injection SEPARATE from your instructions.

 The [REASONING CONTEXT]...[END REASONING CONTEXT] delimiters create a distinct attention block.
-Do not merge the scaffold into natural language instructions.
+Do not merge the injection into natural language instructions.

 4. Re-inject per turn in multi-turn agents.
-Reasoning scaffolds degrade over long contexts.
+Injections degrade over long contexts.
 Call the API for each new task step and inject fresh.
-Our research shows that scaffolds act as persistent attention anchors, but they lose effectiveness as task-specific tokens accumulate over extended chains.
+Injections act as persistent attention anchors, but they lose effectiveness as task-specific tokens accumulate over extended chains.
 Re-injection maintains the effect.

 n8n